redhat-developer/vscode-extension-tester/README.md

 ## Migrating to 4.0

+### ExTester API

 In the 4.0 update, the `ExTester` API was revamped.
-If you are not using the API to launch your tests, no action is needed.
+If you are not using the API to launch your tests, no action is needed here.

 The methods `setupRequirements`, `runTests` and `setupAndRunTests` have had their arguments changed from the long telescope list to structured objects.